 Eliade and The Anxiety of “Non-Religious Man”

 In the previous sections, we summarized Eliade’s findings on religion in what he calls “traditional man” (when virtually every person was homo religiosus).
 Recall that “traditional man” signifies the mindset of people prior to the time when scientific and Enlightenment viewpoints became dominant, especially among certain groups in Western Europe (around the 18th century).

-For Eliade, this absence of the sacred in modern non-religious people introduces a heightened anxiety about existence, meaning, and reality (what might be called “existential anxiety”).
-It comes from “the absence of things yearned for”—that is the absence of the transcendent which we desire implicitly or explicitly.
+For Eliade, this absence of the sacred in modern non-religious people introduces heightened anxiety about existence, meaning, and reality (what might be called “existential anxiety”).
+It comes from “the absence of things yearned for”—that is, the absence of the transcendent, which we desire implicitly or explicitly.

 “Man makes himself, and he only makes himself completely in proportion as he desacralizes himself and the world.
 The sacred is the prime obstacle to his freedom.
 He will become himself only when he is totally demysticized.
 He will not be truly free until he has killed the last god.” —The Sacred and the Profane: The Nature of Religion

 For Eliade, the more that modern non-religious people reject the sacred and the transcendent, the more acute their alienation from self and reality becomes.
 (Interestingly, statistical verification of the positive effects of religion on the human psyche also supports Eliade’s thought.)

 Solution for Modern Non-Religious Man: Openness to the Transcendent According to Eliade

 Is collective existential anxiety and crisis in the modern non-religious man inevitable?
 Do freedom and self-identity have to come from the rejection of the sacred, as modern non-religious man believes?
 Otto and Eliade think not.